THE WHITE PAPER: SCIE¶

 Phenotype label (downstream behavior; not the root geometry)¶

 - Selective Impedance Heating (SIH): a descriptive label for the observed pattern of preferential heating/oxidation/thermal runaway in conductive loops and components while adjacent low-loss dielectrics remain comparatively unaffected.
-In this dossier, SIH is treated as a downstream phenotype of conductor-regime coupling (typically CLC in loops, and sometimes downstream of ECR/IMD in steel-claim contexts), not as a standalone architecture.
+In this dossier, SIH is a downstream phenotype of conductor-regime coupling (typically CLC in loops, and sometimes downstream of ECR/IMD in steel-claim contexts), not a standalone architecture.

 Mechanism Routing Table: Material → Coupling → Expected Phenotypes → Report Mapping¶